The IRS website will soon require facial recognition to log in to your account – KION546

 “I saw a message that current logins are going to be required to use this new ID.me system beginning this summer,” he said.
 “So I thought, ‘Okay, I might as well get a head start on this; how long could it take?'”

-Pappas said that in the first three weeks of January, a combination of the Omicron variant and snowstorms in Virginia, where the company’s support team is based, cut down its ability to support users.
-She also said that nine out of 10 ID.me users are automatically verified in under five minutes.
+The ID.me spokesperson said that in the first three weeks of January, a combination of the Omicron variant and snowstorms in Virginia, where the company’s support team is based, cut down its ability to support users.
+The spokesperson also said that nine out of 10 ID.me users are automatically verified in under five minutes.

 The-CNN-Wire